Getty Images

 NIPRGPT enables users to have human-like conversations with it.
 As a generative AI tool, it can answer questions and assist with tasks such as coding within a secure environment.

-"When we originally set out to host this, in the beginning, we thought that most people wouldn't use it," Collen Roller, a senior computer scientist at the Air Force Research Laboratory, said during the panel discussion.
-He added that the hypothesis was that while there was demand for ChatGPT and other generative AI chatbots in the consumer world, that may not be the case in the government sector.
+"When we originally set out to host this, in the beginning, we thought that most people wouldn't use it," said Collen Roller, a senior computer scientist at the Air Force Research Laboratory, during the panel discussion.
+He added that the hypothesis was that while there was demand for ChatGPT and other generative AI chatbots in the consumer world, that might not be the case in the government sector.

 However, that hypothesis proved to be wrong.